 What You Should Know

-In this article, we will explore what chronic hepatitis C is, how patients can use the program to manage their symptoms (such as using medical marijuana for chronic pain), how to qualify for medical marijuana use in Pennsylvania as a chronic hepatitis c patient, and any potential risks or considerations to keep in mind.
+In this article, we’ll explore how patients can use the program to manage their symptoms (such as using medical marijuana for chronic pain), how to qualify for medical marijuana use in Pennsylvania as a chronic hepatitis c patient, and any potential risks or considerations to keep in mind.

 Some of the symptoms associated with Chronic hepatitis C include: